crystax/android-crew/README.md

 ### cleanup [-n]

-For all but the most recent versions of the installed libraries this command does two things, removes uninstall library and removes archive from the cache.

-This command will do nothing with crew utilitites because for any given utility there is one and only one version installed.
+This command does two things.

+First, for every installed library it removes all but the most recent version.
+For example, if boost 1.57.0, 1.58.0, 1.59.0 are installed the command removes versions 1.57.0 and 1.58.0.
+Since at any given time one and only one version of any crew utility can be installed the command does nothing with installed crew utilities.

+Second, it removes archives from the cache and leaves only ones for the currently installed libraries nad crew utilities.

-If -n option is specified then command just outputs information about what it will do but otherwise will do nothing.
+If -n option is specified then command just outputs information about what it will do but otherwise does nothing.

 Example: